idameitil/sdpl-utilizing-gts/README.md

 `cd-hit -i data/waal/blast/unique-hits-short-headers-[pct_threshold]-filtered.fasta -o data/waal/blast/unique-hits-short-headers-[pct_threshold]-filtered-cdhit[cd-hit-threshold].fasta -c [cd-hit-threshold]`

-FOR ECA-POL: `python src/data-collection-and-preprocessing/filter-waal-eca-pol-blast-hits.py eca-pol 425 475 40`
+FOR ECA-POL: `python src/data-collection-and-preprocessing/filter-waal-eca-pol-blast-hits.py eca-pol 400 500 57`

-`cd-hit -i data/eca-pol/blast/unique-hits-short-headers-40-filtered.fasta -o data/eca-pol/blast/unique-hits-short-headers-40-filtered-cdhit[cd-hit-threshold].fasta -c [cd-hit-threshold]`
+`cd-hit -i data/eca-pol/blast/unique-hits-short-headers-57-filtered.fasta -o data/eca-pol/blast/unique-hits-short-headers-57-filtered-cdhit[cd-hit-threshold].fasta -c [cd-hit-threshold]`

-## Make seeds and hits file for Waal and ECA-Pol
+## Make seeds and hits fasta for Waal and ECA-Pol

 To make fasta with seeds and redundancy reduced blast hits, run: `python src/data-collection-and-preprocessing/make-seeds-and-hits-fasta-waal-eca-pol.py [enzyme-family] [blast_threshold] [cdhit-threshold]`.

 This will generate the file `data/[enzyme-family]/seeds-and-hits[blast_threshold]-cdhit[cdhit_threshold].fasta`.

+## Phylogenetic trees

+### Make iTOL label files
+To make iTOL label files, run `python src/phylogenetic-trees/make-itol-label-files.py`.
+This will create label files in the folder `data/[enzyme_family]/phylogenetic-trees/itol-label-files`.

+The MUSCLE tree is generated at: `https://www.ebi.ac.uk/Tools/msa/muscle/` by uploading `data/wzy/wzy.fasta`.
+This tree is saved as `data/wzy/phylogenetic-trees/trees/muscle-tree.nwk`.

+### Make small tree for poster
+The nodes that are wanted in the tree are added to `data/wzy/phylogenetic-trees/small-tree-poster/selected-nodes-small-tree.txt`.

+To make a fasta file with the selected nodes that have a sugar, run `python src/phylogenetic-trees/prepare-small-tree.py`.

+The fasta file (`data/wzy/phylogenetic-trees/small-tree-poster/selected-nodes-small-tree.fasta`) is uploaded to muscle website (https://www.ebi.ac.uk/Tools/msa/muscle/) and the tree is saved in `data/wzy/phylogenetic-trees/small-tree-poster/selected-nodes-small-tree.nwk`

 ## Phobius
 Phobius is run at `https://phobius.sbc.su.se/`.
 The results are downloaded with "Save page as", "Web Page, complete" and saved in `data/wzy/phobius`.